sdom2/portfolio/README.md

   - Communicated with team members to integrate feedback, optimize customer satisfaction

-  ![code in Virgina edu for AI interface](/portfolio/images/VAcode.png) *My algorithm processes classroom video data to identify activities or 'moments'*
+  ![code in Virgina edu for AI interface](/portfolio/images/VAcode.png) *My algorithm processes classroom video data to identify activities or 'moments' as seen in the above education portal, part of the University of Virginia Education in AI project*

 ### Projects and Presentations
 - Research in bilingual texting behavior and academic conference presenter: